How many content writers does it take to change a lightbulb?

 I’ll stop now.

 Ok, maybe your first thought was not to add me to your LinkedIn network after reading my cringe jokes, but you would be surprised how well people react to humor in outreach.
-So, if you ever wondered what the best way to expand your LinkedIn network is, including industry-related jokes in your Connection Request Messages, InMails or LinkedIn Messages is definitely top of the list.
+So, if you ever wondered what the best way to expand your network is or how to outreach the leads you found via prospecting on LinkedIn, then industry-related jokes in your Connection Request Messages, LinkedIn InMails, or LinkedIn Messages are definitely top of the list.

 A good industry-related joke not only helps your acceptance and response rates, but also creates a positive first impression between the two.
-I personally tend to use them in my Connection Request Messages, but they can be a great conversation starter in LinkedIn messages as well.
+I personally tend to use them in my Connection Request Messages, but they can be a great conversation starter in messages for LinkedIn lead generation as well.

 Since I know how hard it is to find industry-related jokes, I decided to do a little research for you and put them all in one place.
 This way I want to make using humor to expand your network on LinkedIn a little bit less time-consuming and to encourage you to get bold and creative in your outreach.